Online therapy for survivors of abuse

 Regrettably, when coping with life-changing events, like rape or being attacked.
 There is always a lasting impact from any trauma.
 It changes people.
 Just like any bad experience, it changes the way we see the world and ourselves.

 There is often an element of grieving for the loss of what was.
 Life will never be quite the same.
-On the positive, changed does not mean unfulfilling or unhappiness.
+On the positive, change does not mean unfulfilling or unhappiness.

 Survivors often find a new way to live a rewarding life.
 Yes, that means adapting to a life that is never going to be the same as it was.
 Yes, perhaps it is going to feel different.
 That does not mean unhappy, just renegotiated.